sts10/rusty-tac/readme.markdown

 #### The `player` variable

+Here's a "soft" example of the compiler nudging me.
 In my tic-tac-go game, there's a simple part where we alternate between player 1 and player 2.

 So here's what I initially wrote: